 - Fluid replacement: Doctors use this treatment to rehydrate the body and dilute the excess sugar in the blood.

 - Electrolyte replacement: This helps a person maintain heart, muscle, and nerve cell function.
 Levels in the blood often drop in the absence of insulin.
-Electrolyte supplements are available to purchase online.

 - Insulin therapy: This can help doctors reverse the processes that led to ketoacidosis.

 In otherwise healthy people, following a healthful, balanced diet and exercising regularly can help prevent ketosis.

 There are several ways a person with diabetes can prevent ketoacidosis, including: